Nuitka/Nuitka/README.rst

      You need the standard Python implementation, called "CPython", to execute Nuitka, because it is closely tied to using it.

-     On Windows, the so called "WinPython" and "AnaConda" distributions but will cause issues for acceleration mode.
-Standalone and creating extension modules or packages will also work.
+     On Windows, the so called "WinPython" and "AnaConda" distributions work, but will cause issues for acceleration mode.
+Standalone mode and creating extension modules or packages will work.
 For acceleration mode, you need to copy the "PythonXX.DLL" alongside of it.

 - Operating System: Linux, FreeBSD, NetBSD, MacOS X, and Windows (32/64 bits).